Miles Electric Band

 Miles Electric Band represents two generations of Miles Davis players; his contemporaries and the next generation.
 The group is led by GRAMMY® winning drummer, a former bandmate, and nephew of the late jazz icon Vincent Wilburn, Jr.

-Principle members include two-time GRAMMY® nominee John Beasley and Robert Irving III on piano; GRAMMY® nominee Badal Roy on tabla; legendary P-funk guitarist Blackbyrd McKnight; acclaimed percussionists Munyungo Jackson and Mino Cinelu; saxophonist Antoine Roney (Lenny Kravitz), Rolling Stones bassist Darryl Jones and turntablist DJ Logic.
+Principle members include five-time GRAMMY® nominee John Beasley and Robert Irving III on piano; GRAMMY® nominee Badal Roy on tabla; legendary P-funk guitarist Blackbyrd McKnight; acclaimed percussionists Munyungo Jackson and Mino Cinelu; saxophonist Antoine Roney (Lenny Kravitz), Rolling Stones bassist Darryl Jones and turntablist DJ Logic.
 Rotating members include renowned programmer/re-mixer Jeremy Ellis, widely known for his work with The Roots; Prince collaborator MonoNeon; percussionist Abbos Kosimov; Debasish Chaudhuri on tabla and additional keyboardist Greg Spero.
 Trumpeters include Christian Scott, Sean Jones, Wallace Roney and Etienne Charles.

 “Despite boasting a host of bandleaders in the ranks, the group played with restraint and vibe over histrionics keeping the brew on simmer…” – Downbeat Magazine

 ”Everyone rocked and socked, and it wasn’t nostalgic in the least” – Daily Variety

 “The Miles Electric Band quickly pumped up a party vibe.” – The Los Angeles Times